tmdoit/node-red-contrib-alasql/README.md

 ```

 The test suite uses the `npm link` command which allows node-red to
 automatically add *AlaSQL* nodes to node-red by default.
-To remove this behavior,
+To remove this behaviour,
 issue a `npm unlink` from the *node-red-contrib-alasql* directory cloned above.